-For instance, if you are a serious athlete in search of a multisport watch with both superior smartwatch and activity tracking functionality, you can go for the highly multifunctional Garmin Forerunner 945 Triathlon Watch.
+For instance, if you are a serious athlete in search of a multisport watch with both superior smartwatch and activity tracking functionality, you can go for the highly multifunctional Garmin Forerunner 945.

-If style is what you are looking for, then the attractive Apple Series 5 Triathlon Watch will give you the satisfaction of owning a beautiful and highly functional gadget.
+If style is what you are looking for, then the attractive Apple Series 5 will give you the satisfaction of owning a beautiful and highly functional gadget.

-As a professional athlete, you will benefit immensely from the first-rate features of the Polar Vantage V Multisport Triathlon Watch.
+As a professional athlete, you will benefit immensely from the first-rate features of the Polar Vantage V Multisport.
 It lacks smartwatch features, but it does what it is made for perfectly.

 The triathlon watches reviewed in this guide are among the best you can get in the market.
 There is something for everyone as they have different features and capabilities.
 After reading this guide, you will be able to make a decision you will never regret when selecting a triathlon watch.